adscorp100/mdhomecarebuild/src/content/blog/home-care-package-level-2.md

 The level of care needed is determined through an assessment, ensuring the package aligns with your specific needs.
 This assessment is conducted by an Aged Care Assessment Team (ACAT) or Aged Care Assessment Service (ACAS), ensuring a personalized approach.

-### Application Process and AssessmentApplying for a home care package involves several steps, starting with contacting [My Aged Care](https://www.myagedcare.gov.au/assessment).
+### Application Process and Assessment
+Applying for a home care package involves several steps, starting with contacting [My Aged Care](https://www.myagedcare.gov.au/assessment).
 You can apply online or call 1800 200 422 to express interest.
 An assessor will then visit your home to evaluate your care needs, using tools like the Integrated Assessment Tool as of July 1, 2024, to recommend the appropriate package level.
 The assessment is free and considers your daily challenges, health conditions, and support requirements.
 If eligible, you are placed in a national queue for package allocation, with potential waiting times due to high demand.

-### Services Included in Level 2Level 2 home care packages are designed to support low-level care needs, offering a range of services tailored to individual preferences.
+### Services Included in Level 2
+Level 2 home care packages are designed to support low-level care needs, offering a range of services tailored to individual preferences.
 According to [Your Side Australia](https://yourside.org.au/level-2-home-care-package/) and [Home Caring](https://www.homecaring.com.au/home-care-package-level-2/), typical services include:

 - Personal care assistance, such as help with showering, dressing, and continence management.
 - Household tasks like cleaning, laundry, and meal preparation.